Read Between the Layers: Leveraging Multi-Layer Representations for Rehearsal-Free Continual Learning with Pre-Trained Models: Introduction

 \section{Introduction}

-Continual Learning (CL) is a subfield of machine learning that focuses on enabling models to learn from a stream of data and adapt to novel concepts without forgetting previously acquired knowledge \cite{parisi_continual_review_2019,chen_lifelong_2018}.
+Continual Learning (CL) is a subfield of machine learning dedicated to developing models capable of learning from a stream of data while striking the balance between adapting to new concepts and retaining previously acquired knowledge without forgetting \citep{parisi_continual_review_2019,chen_lifelong_2018}.
 While traditional works on CL primarily focus on the learning-from-scratch paradigm, the introduction of large foundation models has initiated a growing interest in developing CL methods upon the powerful representations resulting from large-scale pre-training.
-Continual learning with pre-trained models builds on the assumption that a large all-purpose feature extractor provides strong knowledge transfer capabilities and great robustness to catastrophic forgetting \cite{mccloskey_catastrophic_1989} during incremental adaptation to downstream tasks.
+Continual learning with pre-trained models builds on the assumption that a large all-purpose feature extractor provides strong knowledge transfer capabilities and great robustness to catastrophic forgetting \citep{mccloskey_catastrophic_1989} during incremental adaptation to downstream tasks.

-Such methods for downstream adaptation can be categorized into two general strategies \cite{wang_comprehensive_2023,mcdonnell_ranpac_2023}: (i) Carefully fine-tuning the pre-trained representations (\emph{full body adaptation}), or (ii) keeping the pre-trained backbone fixed while learning additional parameters (such as prompts \cite{lester_power_2021,liu_pre-train_2023,jia_vpt_2022}, adapters \cite{rebuffi_learning_2017,houlsby_parameter-efficient_2019,hu_lora_2022,chen_adaptformer_2022,chen_vision-adapter_2023}, or other methods \cite{ke_adapting_2021,marullo_continual_2023,lian_ssf_2022}).
-Both strategies have in common that they do not rely on rehearsal from past data to perform well, unlike many of the top-performing CL strategies used for models trained from scratch.
-Despite their merits, most approaches to CL with pre-trained models that fall under one of those strategies update a fully connected classification head (\emph{linear probe}) via iterative gradient methods during training and inference, which is subject to task-recency bias~\cite{mai_supervised_2021,rymarczyk_icicle_2023,wang_cba_2023} and catastrophic forgetting \cite{zhang_slca_2023,ramasesh_anatomy_2021}.
-Class-prototype methods \cite{zhou_revisiting_2023,janson_simple_2022,mcdonnell_ranpac_2023} have been established as a viable alternative, as they average extracted features directly, which is not only computationally efficient but also superior to CL methods applied to the trainable linear probe.
+Recent approaches to CL with pre-trained models primarily adopt three main strategies \citep{wang_comprehensive_2024,mcdonnell_ranpac_2023}: (i) carefully fine-tuning the parameters of the pre-trained model (\emph{full body adaptation}), (ii) keeping the pre-trained parameters fixed while learning a small set of additional parameters such as prompts \citep{lester_power_2021,liu_pre-train_2023,jia_vpt_2022}, adapters \citep{rebuffi_learning_2017,houlsby_parameter-efficient_2019,hu_lora_2022,chen_adaptformer_2022,chen_vision-adapter_2023}, or others \citep{ke_adapting_2021,marullo_continual_2023,lian_ssf_2022}, or (iii) extracting class prototypes from pre-trained representations without further fine-tuning.
+All three strategies share the beneficial property of not relying on rehearsal from past data to perform well, unlike many of the top-performing CL strategies used for models trained from scratch.
+The optimal strategy for balancing the trade-offs between effectively utilizing pre-trained features, ensuring resource efficiency, and maintaining robustness to domain shifts in CL settings remains an open question.